jonattfin/ecosia-clone-react/README.md

 - pages are loaded in a lazy fashion "by demand".
 - the components are split by the "smart/dumb" rule, and usually per page there's only one smart component, all the others just render what they receive as props.
 - Storybook is used to render components "out of the box".
 Also those components are snapshot tested.
+- For the integration tests we're using cypress.js with cucumber.js and the features/scenarios are written in Gerkin.
-- The style & icons are based on material ui.
+- The style & icons are based on material ui and based on styled components.

 ## Learn More